-To help school leaders comply with federal and state immigration laws and ensure that the undocumented students they serve have access to the same educational opportunities as all students.
+To help school leaders comply with federal and state immigration laws and ensure that the undocumented students they serve have access to the same supports and educational opportunities as all students.

 The Impact of Immigration Enforcement on Children and Youth

-States that are experiencing large increases in their immigrant populations also are experiencing increased enforcement activities and worksite immigration raids.
+States that are experiencing large increases in their immigrant populations also are experiencing increased law enforcement activities and worksite immigration raids.
+In 2018, the U.S. Immigration and Customs Enforcement (ICE) greatly increased the number of investigations opened and raids conducted, leading to a surge in arrest numbers by over 300 percent compared to 2017.
 The Urban Institute and the National Council of La Raza have conducted research in the communities where worksite raids, raids on immigrants’ homes, or operations by local police officers occurred in the past five years and found that on average, the number of children affected was about half the number of adults arrested.
 In some of the documented cases, school officials were given notification prior to the raids and were able to ensure that students whose parents were detained in the raids had a safe place to go after school.
 School leaders and teachers reported that they felt “a heavy burden” helping the students maintain a normal school routine while dealing with the aftermath of the raids.
 The fear created for immigrant parents and students resulted in symptoms of mental health problems that affected students’ academic performance.
 Months after the raids, however, students seemed to have benefited from normalized school routines and the support and services provided by their schools.

 Access to Higher Education

-Each year, approximately 65,000 undocumented students who have lived in the United States for five years or more graduate from high school.
+According to the Migration Policy Institute’s most recent data, only 25 percent of undocumented citizens 25 years or older have received a high school equivalent degree.
 Those youth frequently encounter challenges when applying for college or employment.
-The College Board estimates that only 5–10% of undocumented students actually attend college.
+The College Board estimates that only 5 to 10 percent of undocumented students actually attend college.
 Although federal law does not prohibit undocumented students from attending U.S. colleges or universities, most states do not allow them to pay in-state tuition and they are not eligible for most federal loans, financial aid, and scholarships.
-The 10 states that allow undocumented students to pay in-state tuition have not experienced financial burdens, but have increased revenues for colleges and universities because the students would not have attended college or gone elsewhere.
+Since 2017, there are 21 states or institutions that offer in-state tuition to undocumented students.
 According to the College Board, the investment in K–12 education for undocumented students “pays relatively few economic dividends as long as they are limited in their ability to continue on to college and obtain higher-skilled (and higher-paying) jobs that require more than a high school degree.”

-- NASSP believes that each child is entitled to an excellent public school education regardless of his or her immigration status.
+- NASSP believes that each child is entitled to an excellent public school education regardless of their immigration status.

 - NASSP believes that all students should graduate from high school with the skills to help them succeed in postsecondary education and the workplace.